 This award is presented annually to recognise individuals who have made an outstanding contribution to the study and application of ecological science with a focus on New Zealand ecology.
 The award is made to the person(s) who have published the best original research regarding the ecology of New Zealand or its dependencies (including the Ross Dependency), or to the person(s) who have made a sustained and outstanding contribution to applied ecology, particularly conservation and management.

 Recipients of the award are invited to give a plenary talk at the next annual NZ Ecological Society Conference and at the next annual conference of the Ecological Society of Australia.
 The Society awards recipients complimentary registration for the next NZ Ecological Society conference, and support towards associated travel and accommodation costs to attend - normally up to $1000 at the discretion of the council.

 NB.
 This award used to be presented to members only, but since 2006, non-members are also eligible.
 Awardees can only obtain the award once.

-Nominations can be made by the nominee or an independent nominator and must include a detailed statement of support summarising the nominee’s contribution to ecological science.
+Nominations can be made by the nominee or an independent nominator and must include a detailed statement of support summarising the nominee’s contribution to ecological science in New Zealand systems.
 Additional supporting information such as letters of support from others may also be provided.
 Nominations will be held for three years from submission for consideration, and may be updated annually by way of re-submission.

 Statement of outstanding contributions to ecology